JGore99/alayna-obsessed/README.md

 ## Stretch Goals:

-* The magic 8-ball should shake every time the user clicks for a new alias.
+* COMPLETED -- The magic 8-ball should shake every time the user clicks for a new alias.
+* COMPLETED -- Prevent repeated use of aliases.
+* COMPLETED -- Disable function once last aslias has been shown.
+* COMPLETED -- Diplay remaining number of aliases.
 * Add content to the Favorites page.
 This will be a links page.
 * Add content to the Video page.